bradendubois/do-calculus/documentation/readme_sections/README_2.md

 When an intervention (do(X)) is given, we must identify a possible deconfounding set Z. These are automatically calculated.

 - Depending on configuration settings, we may *ask* the user to select one, *randomly* pick one, or try *all* of them.

-### Querying Functions

-If a variable is determined by a function, such as f(C) = f(A) * 2, then we simply input the variable we wish to query:

-- "C"

-Noise is supported, and creating functions is documented in ``Causal Graph Files``.

 ### Apply the Rules of *do*-calculus